nm-z/AutoML/README.md

 ./run_all.sh
 ```
 All orchestrations run **AutoGluon**, **Auto-Sklearn**, and **TPOT** simultaneously.
 The `--all` flag ensures every run evaluates each engine before selecting a champion.
+If `autogluon.tabular` is unavailable, the AutoGluon engine automatically falls back to `LinearRegression` so the smoke test still succeeds.

 ## Project Structure